tomcotter7/termflow/README.md

 - (`s`)how: Show all details about a task
 - (`t`)oday: Set a task to be due today
 - (`b`)locked: Set a task to be blocked
+- `?`: show help
+- `:`: Go to command screen.

 `q` / `esc` is always to exit a screen.

+### Commmand Screen

+This is a list of the more high level commands that wouldn't fit as keyboard shortcuts.
+As of now we have:

+- `Print`, which produces a Carmack like `.plan` file in `$HOME/.termflow/plans` with information on your done tasks.
+- `Clear`, which will delete all the done tasks.

+This uses the lipgloss `List` component, so supports filtering.

 ## License